recotoolsbenchmarks/BambooAnalysis/README.md

 ### Analysis module

 The analysis module of the bamboo is a python file.
 Please see: [/rtb/phaseII-analysis.py](https://gitlab.cern.ch/aguzel/bamboo/-/blob/master/rtb/phaseII-analysis.py).
 In the analysis module, the physics objects are retreived from ROOT trees and defined via simple cuts.
 The selections are applied and finally the plots are defined.
-One can also add a cutflow report on demand which a report on selection efficiencies are printed out in a .tex file.
+One can also add a cutflow report on demand which prints selection efficiencies in a .tex file as well as in the terminal screen.
+This cutflow report comes along with a histogram in .png format available in the working directory.

 ### Analysis configuration file (YAML)